51ngh84/51ngh84/README.md

 - 👋 Hi, I’m @51ngh84
 - 👀 I’m interested in ... coding
-- 🌱 I’m currently learning ... javascript
+- 🌱 I’m currently learning ...
+React
 - 💞️ I’m looking to collaborate on ...
 Everthing!
 - 📫 How to reach me ...